Lab Members

 Heather J. Lynch

 Dr. Heather J. Lynch is the Institute for Advanced Computational Sciences Endowed Chair for Ecology & Evolution at Stony Brook University and the Director of the Stony Brook Collaborative for the Earth.
 Following a B.A. in Physics from Princeton University and an M.A. in Physics from Harvard University, she received her Ph.D. in Organismic and Evolutionary Biology from Harvard University in 2006.
 Dr. Lynch’s research sits at the intersection of statistical ecology, geography, applied math, and computer science.
-Her research is focused on all aspects of conservation ecology in the Antarctic, with a particular focus on the integration of satellite imagery and traditional field work to map the distribution and abundance of Antarctic wildlife and to predict how populations will be impacted by climate change, fishing, and tourism. debate
+Her research is focused on all aspects of conservation ecology in the Antarctic, with a particular focus on the integration of satellite imagery and traditional field work to map the distribution and abundance of Antarctic wildlife and to predict how populations will be impacted by climate change, fishing, and tourism. kline_interview

 CV | Google Scholar